coderefinery/2023-03-21-workshop/content/questions/day4.md

 98. IG_question: how to assign a proper number to a version of my software, e.g. 1.2.3 or 1.2?
 What defines these digits?
      - It's up to you, but "semantic versioning" is one common guide: https://semver.org/ which says what the three digits should mean.
-But "they are just numbers"
+But "they are just numbers".

 ## Feedback, day 4